Buddhism in Indonesia: Inter-school blasphemy

 On 2 June 2020, several Buddhist activists reported Leo Pratama Limas, a Chinese-Indonesian Buddhist fundamentalist, for alleged hate speech.
 His trial began on 24 September 2020 at the North Jakarta District Court, where he was charged under Indonesia’s Electronic Information and Transactions Law (ITE Law).
 The charges were based on his YouTube sermons, which were deemed insulting to Mahayana traditions.
-He was accused of calling Guanyin a “water demon” (setan air) and referring to the main Yiguandao deity (Wusheng Laomu) as a “female god” (tuhan betina).
+He was accused of calling Guanyin a “water demon” (setan air) and a “crybaby demon” (setan cengeng), and referring to the main Yiguandao deity (Wusheng Laomu) as a “female god” (tuhan betina, an animalistic term).
 Leo was also alleged to have desecrated Mahayana sutras such as the Mahākaruṇā Dhāraṇī and the Diamond Sutra by stepping on, burning, and immersing them in water, as well as insulting Ashin Jinarakkhita, founder of the inter-sectarian Buddhayana Council of Indonesia, whom he called a “stupid ascetic” (pertapa dungu).
 In his defense, Leo argued that his actions were not blasphemy but an effort to enlighten Buddhists he believed had gone astray, claiming the scriptures he damaged were heretical because they were not written in the Pali language.